Gluten has gotten a bad rap for over a decade now.

 According to Dr. William Davis, author of Wheat Belly, gliadin is known to:

 stimulates appetite.
-Research show that people who consume gliadin consume 400 calories more per day.
+Research shows that people who consume gliadin consume 400 calories more per day.

-Although gliadin is one of the culprits that makes gluten harmful to the human body, it’s not the worst part of gluten.
+Although gliadin is one of the culprits that make gluten harmful to the human body, it’s not the worst part of gluten.
 And it’s NOT what is making everyone sick.

 Glyphosate is known to lethally disrupts the important pathway found in beneficial gut microbes.
 Gut bacteria aid in digestion, synthesize vitamins and strengthen the immune system.
 Research has found that Roundup significantly disrupts this process.